18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 links).

-*Date and Time.* TTS will schedule the date and time of the interviews with each quoter after the RFQ closing date and receipt of acceptable quote submissions.
+*Date and Time.* TTS will schedule the date and time of the interviews with each quoter after the RFQ closing date and receipt of “Some Confidence” or “High Confidence” quote submissions.
 TTS reserves the right to reschedule any quoter’s interview date at the discretion of the Contracting Officer.